 “This allows the owners to get money out of the company as a deduction, and pick it up as income on the LLC.
-They will have the hedge of depreciation, property taxes and interest if the property is financed.
+They will have the hedge of depreciation, property taxes, and interest if the property is financed.
 This results in the ability to build equity in a real estate investment while getting a tax deduction.
-Land is something the company will need whether it is owned by the owners or leased from someone unrelated.”
+The land is something the company will need whether it is owned by the owners or leased from someone unrelated.”

 What HVAC Businesses Should Know About the SEC.
 168(K) Tax Deduction

 HVAC contractors can significantly benefit from the section 168(K) deduction.
 It is the direct expensing of equipment purchases and vehicle purchases.
 The gross vehicle weight (GVW) must be in excess of 6,500 pounds.